TIFF 2022 is almost here, and today I’m sharing everything you need to know about this year’s Toronto International Film Festival!

 Some films are harder than others to snag tickets for, especially if they have Q&A sessions with cast or production members.

 The Q&A definitely makes for a more fun screening experience, but you can still enjoy the film otherwise!

 Where to eat during TIFF

 There are plenty of awesome restaurants in the Entertainment District, which is where all the TIFF venues are located.

 Here are a few of my favourite restaurants close to all the theatres, and I’ve listed the walking times alongside them!

-If you’re too lazy to walk or commute anywhere, Canteen is located downstairs inside TIFF Bell Lightbox.
+If you’re too lazy to walk or commute anywhere, Canteen is located downstairs inside the TIFF Bell Lightbox building.

-There’s also LUMA upstairs, also owned by the Oliver & Bonacini restaurant brand, but I prefer Canteen!
+There’s LUMA upstairs as well, which is also owned by the Oliver & Bonacini restaurant brand, but I personally prefer Canteen.

 1 minute from TIFF Bell Lightbox and Princess of Wales Theatre, 5 minutes from Roy Thomson Hall and Scotiabank Theatre